Yes; the DPT program is accredited through the Commission on Accreditation in Physical Therapy Education (CAPTE) through 2023.

 Those who retake the exam after submitting their initial applications should confirm with the DPT Admissions Office at email@example.com the attempt that they desired to be considered.
 Scores are only entered on the applicant tracking spreadsheet one time upon initial review.
 The office will not know that new scores exist without word from the candidate.

 Beginning with 2013 admission, a personal interview is required for admission and will be granted on a competitive basis.
-The interviews are conducted in a group setting on the UNF campus in Jacksonville.
-Alternate dates and alternate interview methods (phone, Skype, etc.) are not available.
-Candidates are expected to plan accordingly.
-The program strives to post dates under the Important Dates chart in a timely manner to allow for this.
+The interviews may be conducted in a group setting on the UNF campus in Jacksonville or may be via Skype or similar virtual platform.
+Candidates will be assigned an interview time.
+Candidates must complete an interview for admission.
+The program strives to post dates under the Important Dates chart in a timely manner to allow for candidate planning.

-Recommendation letters are required by the deadline and must be submitted to the UNF Graduate School on organizational letterhead.
-These will not be collected or accepted from PTCAS.
+Recommendation letters are required by the deadline and must be submitted to PTCAS.
 It is required that one (1) come from a course instructor or academic advisor and the other from a licensed physical therapist.
-There is no recommendation form; we require them to be provided on organizational letterhead.
-You may have them sealed and mailed or uploaded as .pdf files in myWings.
-Observation hours are not required to be documented to the program.
-However, it is strongly recommended that the 80 minimum observation hours come from a variety of settings and must be completed under the direct supervision of a licensed PT by the application deadline.
+There is no recommendation form from UNF, PTCAS has a form for your references to use.
+Observation hours are required to be documented to the program through PTCAS.
+It is strongly recommended that the 80 minimum observation hours come from a variety of settings and must be completed under the direct supervision of a licensed PT by the application deadline.
 Candidates will be asked at interview to speak about their observation experiences.

-Questions regarding actual enrollment in the program, and not regarding admission requirements, should be directed to Dr. Paul Mettler, DPT Program Director, at firstname.lastname@example.org.
+Questions regarding actual enrollment in the program, and not regarding admission requirements, should be directed to Dr. Beven Livingston, Program Director, at firstname.lastname@example.org.

 Questions regarding admission should be directed to email@example.com.